How to Cut Zinnias for a Vase or Bouquet

 Cultivating Zinnias in Your Garden

 Zinnias are exceptionally low-maintenance annuals that can yield large crops of cut flowers.
-Zinnias need 6 to 8 hours of full sun daily and prefer well-draining, fertile soils.
-Water zinnias once a week and fertilize them every one or two months to get the best possible blooms.
+Zinnias need plenty of sunlight to thrive and prefer well-draining, fertile soils.
+Water zinnias once a week and fertilize zinnia plants every one or two months to get the best possible blooms.

 Harvesting zinnias for cut flowers actually encourages the plant to produce more blooms.
-Leave some flowers on the plant for seasonal interest but deadhead any wilting or spent flowers.
-Zinnias won’t need cutting back because they’re annuals that die off when the first frost hits in the fall.
+Leave some flowers on the plant for seasonal interest, but deadhead any wilting or spent flowers.
+They won’t need cutting back because they’re annuals that die off when the first frost hits in the fall.

 Best Tools for Cutting Zinnia Flowers

 A sharp pair of secateurs or pruning shears are ideal for cutting zinnia flowers.
 It’s vital to use clean tools to prevent the spread of common zinnia diseases and pests.
-Sterilize your shears with a 5% bleach solution before cutting your zinnias.
-Make sure your tools are sharp to make clean cuts that won’t weaken the plant.
+Sterilize your shears with a 5% bleach solution before cutting.
+Ensure your tools are sharp to make clean cuts that won’t weaken the plant.

 When to Cut Zinnias for Cut Flowers